wuzhengy/TAU/IP2.md

 The technology stack includes "distributed routing vectors" for sending and capturing data, ED25519 assymetric encryption for premission-less and colision-free unique addressing, and pattern randomized transmission on UDP.
 TAU Cambridge provides an opensource C++ reference implementation libIP2 on github(...).

 Please note the terminology used in this document to avoid confusion.
 A "public key" is self generated to be used as address for nodes.
 A "node" is a client/server with an "public key" listening on a UDP socket implementing the distributed hash table protocol.
-Multiple nodes can share one public key.
+Due to self-addressing, multiple nodes can share one public key.
+This will make classical connection based communication such as TCP hard to use the sequencial flow method on key to key, since one public key can have many devices under and hard to differenciate to make end to end impossible.
+The levenstein distance array will come into the picture for public key to public key communication.
+This makes communciction potentially more powerful by including the broadcast function with just one public key.

 ### Overview